There's been a lot of discussion in the marketplace asking the provocative question: Is sales enablement dead?

 And this isn't just a Modus discovery.
-Earlier this week, we launched the next generation of Modus where three industry experts added their two cents on these exact business problems.
+In a recent event where we launched the next generation of Modus, three industry experts added their two cents on these exact business problems.

 Jim Dickie, Research Fellow at Sales Mastery went into detail about the need for alignment between marketing and sales (which we know is critical to making your business really hum!).
 Jim also went deep into the necessity for content that is influenced by the buyer.

 Jim challenged us, "how can sales possibly add value to the conversation with a buyer if they don’t have the insight into what that buyer needs?
 And how can marketing develop the right material for their sellers to reach and have an impact on these buyers without this same input?"
 Without this, most of the content marketing creates, goes unused.
 Additionally, the content and messaging must be useful—not only to sellers but to the buyers.